<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 The Elements of Good Stories

-That said, I can guarantee that your school has dozens of great stories to tell, each of which can highlight a different selling point you want to communicate to prospective families.
+Your school has dozens of great stories to tell, each of which can highlight a different selling point you want to communicate to prospective families.
+You just need to know where to look.

+First, look for a story with a clear “hero.”
 Whether it’s an outstanding student, a star athlete, a famous alumnus, or a beloved teacher, remember that compelling stories are about human beings, not institutions or events.

 Heroes aren’t passive observers.
 Heroes are active participants who make the decision to take a challenge head on.